British hardened field defences of World War II: Spigot mortar emplacement

 A spigot mortar emplacement was unroofed, sometimes constructed of brick or concrete, but sometimes a simple revetted earthwork.
 Its defining characteristic is a central concrete pedestal with a stainless steel peg (rust-free even after more than 60 years).
 The pedestal was for a type of spigot mortar called the Blacker Bombard — effective against both tanks and personnel at ranges of about 100 and 500 yd respectively.

 Loopholed walls and defended buildings

 Existing thick walls and heavy buildings provided a ready-made alternative to a pillbox and many were converted to defensive positions by the simple expedient of adding embrasures to them.
 Whatever might be lacking in protection was made up for by convenience and perfect camouflage.
-At Beaulieu, Hampshire, an existing dairy store was hardened for use as a fortification by thickening the walls and reducing the size of the windows to gunslits, retaining the original windows on the outside as a cover.
+At Beaulieu, Hampshire, an existing dairy storage building was hardened for use as a fortification by thickening the walls and reducing the size of the windows to gunslits, retaining the original windows on the outside as a cover.